109 University Square

 their coursework with career possibilities through advising, outreach,

 partnerships with university colleagues, alumni, and employers, the

 department is committed to helping develop students into career-ready

-The Office of Disability and Support Services assists eligible students in receiving basic services free-of-charge as determined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disability Act.
+The Office of Accessibility Services assists eligible students in receiving basic services free-of-charge as determined by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disability Act.
 Every effort is made to arrange appropriate accommodations based on a student’s disability.